mamokth/PETSIRD4Hack/README.md

+# My purpose

+I am not sure what i am going to use this for.
+Probably I will work on list mode recon

 # PETSIRD template for C++ use cases

 The purpose of this repo is to provide a starting point for developing software that uses PETSIRD.